 - Spinal Manipulation

-Physiotherapy treatment strictly reserved for physiotherapists who completed advanced physiotherapy training and exams in Spinal Manipulation Therapy and who became Fellow of Canadian Academy of Manipulative Therapists (FCAMT)
+Physiotherapy treatment strictly reserved for physiotherapists who completed advanced physiotherapy training and exams in Spinal Manipulation Therapy and who became Fellow of the Canadian Academy of Manipulative Therapists (FCAMT)

 - Sports Injury